OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 ### September 12, 2024

 #### New Features
-- **Author Instructions for Declarative Copilot via an External File**: Developers can now use an external file to author instructions for their declarative copilots and reference it in the manifest file.
-This has significantly imporved the authoring experience for long instructions comparing to using json files for authoring.
+- **External File Support for Declarative Copilot Instructions**: Developers now have the ability to use an external file to author instructions for their declarative copilots and reference it in the manifest file.
+This greatly improves the authoring experience for longer instructions compared to using JSON files.
 ![External File](https://github.com/user-attachments/assets/fa13711c-fe8c-4155-bd7f-9e0a8e0ed606)

-- **Add a Plugin to Declarative Copilot**: Temas Toolkit now offers the capability for developers to add a plugin as a skill to the declarative copilot.
-Developers can either add a new API plugin using OpenAPI description document, or reference an existing API plugin via its manifest file.
+- **Plugin Integration for Declarative Copilot**: Teams Toolkit now allows developers to add a plugin as a skill to the declarative copilot.
+Developers can either add a new API plugin using an OpenAPI description document or reference an existing API plugin via its manifest file.
 ![Add Plugin](https://github.com/user-attachments/assets/009a63d0-8bc0-4449-8ba6-cef25779c140)

 #### Bug Fixes:
-- Upgraded axios dependency used in Teams Toolkit to v1.7.6 to fix vulunerability issue. [#12306](https://github.com/OfficeDev/teams-toolkit/pull/12306)
+- Upgraded the axios dependency used in Teams Toolkit to version 1.7.6 to fix a vulnerability issue. [#12306](https://github.com/OfficeDev/teams-toolkit/pull/12306)
-- Changed a string when creating `AI Agent` without Assistant API for better clarity. [#12266](https://github.com/OfficeDev/teams-toolkit/pull/12266)
+- Changed a string for better clarity when creating an `AI Agent` without Assistant API. [#12266](https://github.com/OfficeDev/teams-toolkit/pull/12266)

 ### August 14, 2024